Evolutionary-Intelligence/DistributedEvolutionaryComputation/MonthlyNoticesoftheRoyalAstronomicalSociety-(MNRAS).md

-# Monthly Notices of the Royal Astronomical Society
+# Monthly Notices of the Royal Astronomical Society (MNRAS)